Without Enforcement – Tobacco 21 Fails To Protect

 Retailer Violation Rate % Under FDA

 The fact that 3.6 million middle school and high school kids are using e-cigarettes – principally JUULs – underscores FDA’s utter failure in restricting nicotine sellers’ access to kids.
-This is a major part of the reason that nearly 500 cities and counties across the country have decided to enact their own Tobacco 21 laws.
-The spread of these local policies encouraged statewide legislative activity and now 30 entire states have moved to 21.
+This is a major part of the reason that over 500 cities and counties across the country have decided to enact their own Tobacco 21 laws.
+The spread of these local policies encouraged statewide legislative activity and now 33 entire states have moved to 21.
 In just seven years, these protections have spread to cover more than half the population of the U.S., and as of December 20, 2019 Tobacco 21 is federal law.

 Some of these laws work well.
 Some do not.
 What we’ve learned from experience is that enforcing age 21 the same way that age 18 was enforced is entirely ineffective.
 Most municipalities and states enforcing age 18 relied on elaborate police stings targeting clerks that were selling and kids that were buying.
 These undercover stings were infrequent, inconsistent and expensive.
-These police led actions were also very intrusive resulting in the immediate arrest of anyone who sold or bought.
+These police led actions were also very intrusive resulting in the immediate arrest of anyone who sold or bought, but had little effect on the retail owners who were profiting from these illegal sales.

 The best practice (see Model Policy) is civil, not criminal, law enforced by health department personnel who both know the retail environment and better understand the implications of early addiction.
 In this setting, a health official supervises an underage buy attempt, but unlike a police intervention, a sale results in a notice to the owner/operator – no arrests, no confrontations.
 Repeated violations result in graduated penalties with the possibility of temporary license suspension.
 This is what gets the attention of rogue retailers.
 All retailers are held accountable for training their clerks to simply check ID before every sale.
 This isn’t rocket science, but it is what works.
 This moves the needle.